Choose another writer in this calendar:

 regarded as unsociable.

 For further reading: James George Frazer: The Portrait of a Scholar by R.A.
 Downie (1940); The Tangled Bank by S.E.
 Hyman (1962); Frazer and the Goden Bough by R.A.
 Downie (1970); The Literary Impact of the Golden Bough by J.B.
 Vickery (1973); J.G.
-Frazer by R. Ackerman (1987); Sir James Frazer and the Literary Imagination, ed. by Robert Fraser (1991); Myth, Rhetoric, and the Voice of Authority by M. Manganaro (1992); 'James Frazer and Cambridge Anthropolgy,' in Anthropology and Politics: Revolutions in the Sacred Grove by Ernest Gellner (1995); Remarks on Frazer's Golden Bough / Ludwig Wittgenstein, edited by Rush Rhees (2010)
+Frazer: His Life and Work by Robert Ackerman (1987); Sir James Frazer and the Literary Imagination, ed. by Robert Fraser (1991); Myth, Rhetoric, and the Voice of Authority by M. Manganaro (1992); 'James Frazer and Cambridge Anthropolgy,' in Anthropology and Politics: Revolutions in the Sacred Grove by Ernest Gellner (1995); Remarks on Frazer's Golden Bough / Ludwig Wittgenstein, edited by Rush Rhees (2010)